 Acting Out or Putting Words to an Emotion

 This one is similar to the classic charades game, but can also incorporate vocabulary.
 The aim of the game is to give students an emotion or sensation to act out or put a dialog too.
 You can put a selection of emotions inside a hat and have them pick one out, or have a group discussion and brainstorm emotions on a whiteboard and then, have the student whose turn it is pick one of the board.
 The student whose turn it is can use dialog and actions to depict the emotion, but they cannot say the name of the emotion or a synonym of the emotion, like in taboo.

-This is great to teach your students about feelings in situations and introduce some moral lessons into your classes.
+This is great to teach your students about feelings along with the main teacher in situations and introduce some moral lessons into your classes.
 Asking your students to give a dialog to a feeling is not only improving their speaking and vocabulary but also helping them to become aware of what situations make a person feel a certain emotion, improving their empathy, and teaching them care and kindness.

 Improvisation to Scenarios or Certain Characters

 This one is so easy to do and is a great activity for your own improvisation when your lessons run shorter than expected or even when they just don’t work out the way you expected.
 Basically, just give your students a piece of paper with a scenario or a character type on and ask them to invent a short drama based on this!
 If you want to make a longer activity out of it, you can even get your students to write up the scenarios and characters, and place them in a basket for them to pick out.